-Aging Out Institute is a social enterprise dedicated to connecting foster youth – and those who work with them – with resources and strategies that help youth age out of foster care and into adulthood successfully.
+Aging Out Institute is a social enterprise dedicated to connecting the dedicated professionals who work with foster youth with resources and strategies that help youth age out of foster care and into adulthood successfully.
 Below is an overview of AOI’s history and future plans.

 PHASE 1: AOI WEBSITE (2010-2017)

 The number of visitors to the website grew every year.
-Visitors started to reach out to AOI’s founder, Lynn Tonini, with questions about resources in their areas.
+Visitors started to reach out to AOI with questions about resources in their areas.
 It was apparent that people were using the site and needed the information it provided.
 In 2016, AOI upgraded its website with a search form to make it easier to find resources.
 In addition, a submission form was added so that organizations can submit their programs to the AOI search results database.

 PHASE 2: AOI BEST PRACTICE AWARD PROGRAM (2018-2020)

-In 2018, AOI is going to launch an awards program that will recognize foster parents and organizations around the country for the great work that they are doing to help foster youth age out of foster care and into independence successfully.
+In 2018, AOI is launching a national awards program that will recognize foster caregivers and organizations around the country for the great work that they are doing to help foster youth age out of foster care and into independence successfully.
 We want to identify and share the strategies of those who are finding success so everyone in foster care can learn and benefit from them.

 These awards will be open to:

 - Foster caregivers (foster parents and houseparents/staff at group homes)